dalbay/JavaScript/README.md

 * Reloading a Web page

-## CHAPTER 5 – Working with the DOM
+## CHAPTER 5 – WORKING WITH THE DOM
 ### Understanding the Browser Object Model and the Document Object Model
 * The Browser Object Model
 * The Document Object Model